Blacktown - South

 An assessment of population growth drivers in Blacktown - South reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Blacktown - South's population is 12,816 as of August 2025.
-This figure shows a 170-person increase since the 2021 Census, which reported a population of 12,646.
-The change is inferred from an estimated resident population of 12,799 in June 2024 and 29 validated new addresses since the Census date.
-This results in a density ratio of 3,814 persons per square kilometer, placing Blacktown - South in the top 10% nationally assessed areas by AreaSearch.
-The area's 1.3% growth since the census is within 2.6 percentage points of the SA3 area's 3.9%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 70.2% of overall population gains recently.
+Blacktown - South's population was around 12,816 as of August 2025, according to AreaSearch's analysis.
+This figure represents a growth of 170 people since the 2021 Census, which reported a population of 12,646.
+The increase is inferred from the estimated resident population of 12,799 in June 2024 and an additional 29 validated new addresses since the Census date.
+This results in a population density ratio of 3,814 persons per square kilometer, placing Blacktown - South within the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 1.3% since the census is within 2.6 percentage points of its SA3 area (3.9%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 70.2% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a 2022 base year.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a 2021 base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate an increase just below the median nationally, with Blacktown - South expected to expand by 1,264 persons to 2041 based on latest numbers, reflecting a total increase of 9.7% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends indicate an expected increase just below the national median, with Blacktown - South projected to expand by 1,264 persons to 2041 based on latest population numbers, reflecting a total increase of 9.7% over the 17 years.

 Frequently Asked Questions - Population